sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 ### Internet Explorer

 Internet Explorer Features on Demand enable preinstallation of Internet Explorer.
+Internet Explorer will not be enabled on a device that does not have this capability added.

 **Recommendation:** Include the relevant capabilities on images that include Internet Explorer.